huntdatacenter/docs/docs/troubleshooting/connection.md

 Inactive accounts are deactivate after about 180 days.
 This will cause your login to fail if you have not visited your lab in such a time frame.
 [Send us](/contact) a new [user agreement](/about/agreements/#user-agreement) if you need your account reactivated.

+### New local machine

+We are happy to hear that!
+If you have a new local machine you will need to install a new VPN certificate on all machines that you will connect from.
+[Contact us](/contact) on mail with a request for a new VPN certificate, allow a few days for shipping, and then head over to the [Connect to the VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) guide to get going.

 ### New VPN certificate

 You will need to remove your old VPN certificate and passwords before you install a new one.
 On Windows, (1) right click on the OpenVPN icon in the task bar in the lower right corner of your screen and select **`remove passwords`**, and (2) open your file explorer and manually remove the folder with the old OpenVPN configurations.
 It's usually located here: **`C:\Users\<MYUSERNAME>\OpenVPN\config\<folder-with-username-that-you-should-remove>`**.
 Now, right click on the OpenVPN icon once more and "import from file" from the [Connect to the VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) section of our Getting started guide.